 Student Haley Boccomino is working to incite policy changes that improve care for LGBTQ people.
-She is helping create a three-hour educational lecture on LGBTQ patient care for presentation at the DMC Rehabilitation Institute of Michigan, and her article "Five Ways to be an LGBTQ Patient Ally" was recently featured on the American Physical Therapy Association blog.
+They are helping create a three-hour educational lecture on LGBTQ patient care for presentation at the DMC Rehabilitation Institute of Michigan, and their article "Five Ways to be an LGBTQ Patient Ally" was featured on the American Physical Therapy Association blog.

 Physical therapy students raised money to support an adaptive sled hockey team as part of the program's annual day of service.

-A series of Women in Science events led by Dean Lysack bring together academics and researchers for camaraderie, networking and support.
+A series of Women in Science events brings together academics and researchers for camaraderie, networking and support.

 The majority of our degree programs have a cultural competence component officially built into the curriculum, and it is a theme woven into many aspects of classroom learning.
 In addition, experiential learning in the City of Detroit plays an important role in the education of our students.

 The physician assistant studies program has been affiliated with Special Olympics Detroit since 1998.
 PA studies students work in conjunction with students from the college's physical therapy and occupational therapy programs and medical residents and staff at Sinai-Grace Hospital to provide monthly pre-sport health appraisals for the underrepresented minority, mentally and physically challenged population in the Detroit Public Schools.
 The program has enabled approximately 1,200 mentally and physically challenged athletes to participate annually in the Special Olympics Detroit events.
 The program has received two awards: the Community Based Project Grant from the Physician Assistant Foundation and the 2000 AAPA/PA Foundation/Pfizer Recognition Program.